mistbik/bug-triage-env/README.md

 ## Scenarios

-15 handcrafted bug scenarios across 3 difficulty tiers (5 per tier):
+22 handcrafted bug scenarios across 3 difficulty tiers, including 2 multi-file cross-component scenarios:

 ### Easy
 - **off_by_one** — `range(1, n)` skips the first element; should start at `0`